colinfitzgerald328/colinfitzgerald328.github.io/_pages/training.md

 excerpt: "Click the view button below to look at my training log."
 intro:
-  - excerpt: 'Nullam suscipit et nam, tellus velit pellentesque at malesuada, enim eaque.
-Quis nulla, netus tempor in diam gravida tincidunt, *proin faucibus* voluptate felis id sollicitudin.
+  - excerpt: 'I've had many training influences over the years.
+I enjoy training by myself but training with a group is much better.
+While we are in a pandemic, I'm enjoying experimenting with my training.
 Centered with `type="center"`'
 feature_row:
   - image_path: assets/images/unsplash-gallery-image-2.jpg
     alt: "placeholder image 1"